10up/windows-azure-storage/readme.txt

 == Changelog ==

-= 4.2.0 =
+= 4.2.1 =
-* Added ability to setup Azure settings using constants in wp-config.php file
+* Added support for Media Library upload process change introduced in WordPress 5.3
+* Offload "original_image" file introduced in WordPress 5.3
 * Fixed images uploading issue in the multisite environment, now it doesn't strip "sites/{id}" from filename
 * Fixed srcset issue for images uploaded before 4.2.0 version
 * Fix issue with special characters in filenames with url encoding

-= 4.1.2 =
+= 4.2.0 =
-* Bug fix to support special characters in file names
+* Added ability to setup Azure settings using constants in wp-config.php file

-= 4.1.1 =
-* Removed build tools from the plugin repository
-* Updated authors list
+* Added ability to filter cache-control option for blob files and enter arbitrary cache-control value in the settings

 = 4.1.0 =
 * Added error message when SimpleXML library is not found